 Reference Committee reports comprise the bulk of the official business of the Council.
 They need to be constructed swiftly and succinctly after completion of the hearings in order that they may be processed and made available to the Councilors before the beginning of the final Council session on Tuesday.
-The Council will be electronically notified as each Reference Committee report is posted on the Annual Meeting web site for review.
+The Council will be electronically notified as each Reference Committee report is posted on ACR DOCS for review.